The Academy’s Board comprises the President, eight elected Fellows, the CEO and, from time to time, a Director elected by the Board.

 The current Board members are:

-- Dr Katherine Woodthorpe AO FTSE, President-elect
+- Dr Katherine Woodthorpe AO FTSE, President

 - Professor Doreen Thomas AM FTSE, Vice President Membership

 - Professor Iven Mareels FTSE, Vice President Financial Sustainability

 - Dr Richard Sheldrake AM FTSE, Vice President Diversity